PaddlePaddle/PaddleHub/modules/image/Image_gan/stgan_celeba/README_en.md

     ```
     - **Parameters**

-    - image: image path
+      - image: Image path

-    - info: attributes of original image, must fill in gender（ "Male" or "Female").The options are "Bald", "Bangs", "Black_Hair", "Blond_Hair", "Brown_Hair", "Bushy_Eyebrows", "Eyeglasses", "Mouth_Slightly_Open", "Mustache", "No_Beard", "Pale_Skin", "Aged".
+      - info: Attributes of original image, must fill in gender（ "Male" or "Female").The options are "Bald", "Bangs", "Black_Hair", "Blond_Hair", "Brown_Hair", "Bushy_Eyebrows", "Eyeglasses", "Mouth_Slightly_Open", "Mustache", "No_Beard", "Pale_Skin", "Aged".
 For example, the input picture is a girl with black hair, then fill in as "Female,Black_Hair".

       - style: Specify the attributes to be converted.
 The options are "Bald", "Bangs", "Black_Hair", "Blond_Hair", "Brown_Hair", "Bushy_Eyebrows", "Eyeglasses", "Gender", "Mouth_Slightly_Open", "Mustache", "No_Beard", "Pale_Skin", "Aged".
 You can choose one of the options.
+  - If you want to call the Hub module through the command line, please refer to: [PaddleHub Command Line Instruction](../../../../docs/docs_en/tutorial/cmd_usage.rst)

 - ### 2、Prediction Code Example